robmasocco/DAFN24_Robotics_7/README.md

 # DAFN24_Robotics_7

-DAFN 2024 - Inside the roboticist’s toolbox - Linux kernel, Docker, and more
+DAFN 2024 - Robotics 7: Inside the roboticist’s toolbox - Linux kernel, Docker, and more

 LaTeX source code and build files.